 • 2003 - Alberta's entire deregulated electricity market comes under the management of the Alberta Electric System Operator, or AESO.

 According to their website, the AESO is "tasked with…promoting a fair, efficient and openly competitive market for electricity."
 Electricity providers calculate Alberta electricity rates and send them to the Alberta Utilities Commission (AUC) for review.
 Under AESO's direction, the AUC is responsible for making sure consumers are paying reasonable rates for their electricity.
 These steps are not only in place to promote market competition within Alberta's deregulated electricity market, but also to protect end-users from wild fluctuations in rates.

 It's anticipated that the electricity market in Alberta is going to continue

-As an Alberta energy consumer, the deregulation of both the gas and electricity markets in the province has left you with choices many other Canadians don't enjoy.
-Now it's up to you to make the most of your opportunities and exercise your rights to enjoy energy choice.
+As an Alberta energy consumer, the deregulation of both the gas and electricity markets in the province has left consumers and businesses with choices and power.
+Now it's up to customers to make the most of their opportunities and exercise their rights to enjoy energy choice.

 Energy deregulation can be positive in terms of your bottom line and ability to make changes to your energy provider as needed.
 However, you need to pay close attention to your bills, energy usage and ways to maximize your efficiency when it comes to both electricity and natural gas usage.
 We can help you find an electricity plan and natural gas plan that make your energy choices feel like the best choices.